 Injuries delayed his next appearance until December 2012 when he played off the bench for the last 13 minutes against the All Blacks in an electric atmosphere at Twickenham.
 The circumstances of the match made his comeback memorable as England beat the All Blacks for the first time in ten matches.
 It started his sequence of 16 consecutive Tests leading to his 40th cap in the final RWC warm-up match against Ireland that England won 21-13 at Twickenham in September 2015.

 His powerful tackle on Ireland full back Rob Kearney had led to the penalty goal by Owen Farrell that took England into a match-winning 12-6 lead over Ireland at the Aviva Stadium 20 months earlier.
-He was among the bench replacements that helped to re-energise England in the second Test against Australia at Melbourne last June and helped to create the final try for Owen Farrell with a rampaging run.
+He was among the bench replacements that helped to re-energise England in the second Test against Australia at Melbourne in June last year and helped to create the final try for Owen Farrell with a rampaging run.
 In November, he scored his maiden try for England with impeccable timing when celebrating his 50th cap.
-He pounced on a loose ball over the South Africa line for the second of his side's four touchdons in the 37-21 victory.
-Courtney has now played in 43 of England’s past 52 matches, including the Wales game in February when his skills and work rate made him a contender for the man of the match award.
+He pounced on a loose ball over the South Africa line for the second of his side's four touchdowns in the 37-21 victory.
+Courtney played in 44 of England’s previous 53 matches, before his British & Irish Lions commitments in New Zealand this June prompted him to miss the England tour of Argentina.

 Just like England luminaries Ben Cohen and Steve Thompson, Courtney graduated to Northampton Saints from the Northampton Old Scouts rugby club that was founded in 1926 by scouts around a campfire at Castle Ashby.